OpenTabular/DeepTabular/docs/homepage.md

 # 💻 Implement Your Own Model

-DeepTabular allows users to easily integrate their custom models into the existing logic.
+deeptab allows users to easily integrate their custom models into the existing logic.
 This process is designed to be straightforward, making it simple to create a PyTorch model and define its forward pass.
-Instead of inheriting from `nn.Module`, you inherit from DeepTabular's `BaseModel`.
-Each DeepTabular model takes three main arguments: the number of classes (e.g., 1 for regression or 2 for binary classification), `cat_feature_info`, and `num_feature_info` for categorical and numerical feature information, respectively.
+Instead of inheriting from `nn.Module`, you inherit from deeptab's `BaseModel`.
+Each deeptab model takes three main arguments: the number of classes (e.g., 1 for regression or 2 for binary classification), `cat_feature_info`, and `num_feature_info` for categorical and numerical feature information, respectively.
 Additionally, you can provide a config argument, which can either be a custom configuration or one of the provided default configs.

-One of the key advantages of using DeepTabular is that the inputs to the forward passes are lists of tensors.
+One of the key advantages of using deeptab is that the inputs to the forward passes are lists of tensors.
 While this might be unconventional, it is highly beneficial for models that treat different data types differently.
 For example, the TabTransformer model leverages this feature to handle categorical and numerical data separately, applying different transformations and processing steps to each type of data.

-Here's how you can implement a custom model with DeepTabular:
+Here's how you can implement a custom model with deeptab:

 1. **First, define your config:**
    The configuration class allows you to specify hyperparameters and other settings for your model.
 This can be done using a simple dataclass.